drscotthawley/SHAART/README.md

 ## FAQ

+* You do realize what the name "SHAART" sounds like...?
+See "About" above.  thatsthejoke.jpg
 * Can it only read WAV files?
-No.  Despite saying WAV file everywhere, the newest version of SHAART will read AIFF files too.
-(And any previous issues with reading 24-bit PCM WAV files has been resolved.)
+No.  Despite saying WAV file everywhere, version 0.7 can read anything [librosa](https://librosa.github.io/librosa/) can read, which is...pretty much anything, e.g. WAV, AIFF, M4A,...?
 * Can I get a logarithmic frequency scale for the spectrogram?
 Not yet, but soon.
 * For waterfall plots, it doesn't clear the window if you change the input data, resulting in multiple plots on the same page.
 Bug or feature?
 * Does the "Record" feature work?
 Not yet.
 Use Audacity or....any other utility to record. ;-)